okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 > **Note:** When EL group functions (such as `isMemberOfGroup` or `isMemberOfGroupName`) are used for app assignments, app user profile attributes aren’t updated or reapplied when the user’s group membership changes.
 Okta only updates app user profile attributes when an app is assigned to a user or when mappings are applied.

-For an example using group functions and for more information on using group functions for dynamic and static allowlists, see [Customize tokens returned from Okta](/docs/guides/customize-tokens-returned-from-okta/).
+For an example of using group functions, and for more information on using group functions for dynamic and static allowlists, see [Customize tokens returned from Okta](/docs/guides/customize-tokens-returned-from-okta/).

-> **Important:** When you use `Groups.startWith`, `Groups.endsWith`, or `Groups.contains`, the `pattern` argument is matched and populated on the `name` attribute rather than the Group's email (for example, when using Google Workspace).
-If you are targeting groups that may have duplicate group names (such as Google Groups), use the `getFilteredGroups` Group function instead.
+> **Important:** When you use `Groups.startWith`, `Groups.endsWith`, or `Groups.contains`, the `pattern` argument is matched and populated on the `name` attribute rather than the group's email (for example, when using Google workspace).
+If you're targeting groups that may have duplicate group names (such as Google groups), use the `getFilteredGroups` group function instead.
 >
 >Example: `getFilteredGroups({"00gml2xHE3RYRx7cM0g3"}, "group.name", 40) )`
 >
->See the Parameter examples section of [Use group functions for static group allowlists](/docs/guides/customize-tokens-static/main/#use-group-functions-for-static-group-allow-lists) for more information on the parameters used in this Group function.
+>See the parameter examples section of [Use group functions for static group allowlists](/docs/guides/customize-tokens-static/main/#use-group-functions-for-static-group-allow-lists).

 ### Linked object function

 Use this function to retrieve the user identified with the specified `primary` relationship.
-You can then access properties of that user.
+You can then access the properties of that user.

 * Function: `user.getLinkedObject($primaryName)`
     * Parameter: (String primaryName)
-    * Return Type: User
+    * Return type: User
     * Example: `user.getLinkedObject("manager").lastName`
-    * Example Result: `Gates`
+    * Example result: `Gates`

 ### Time functions